tizerk/ytiz/README.md

 ![YTizDemo](https://github.com/tizerk/ytiz/assets/78773655/666bf1f4-f93e-4cc9-898e-a9ab43c2ab3d)

 ## Introduction

-If you've ever tried to download songs from YouTube or SoundCloud, you've no doubt encountered the terrible "YTMP3" websites on Google that serve dozens of popup and redirect ads.
-With YTiz, you can say goodbye to the ads, trackers, slow downloads, and low-quality audio.
+If you've ever tried to download music from YouTube or SoundCloud, you've no doubt encountered the terrible "YTMP3" websites on Google that serve dozens of popup and redirect ads.
+These ads are often riddled with scams and malware.
+With YTiz, you can say goodbye to ads, trackers, slow downloads, and low-quality audio.

 ## 💻 Features